fwip/mtg_pronouns/reworded_cards.md

 Each player skips their untap step.

-At the beginning of each player's upkeep, they simultaneously untaps each tapped artifact, creature, and land they controls and taps each untapped artifact, creature, and land they controls.
+At the beginning of each player's upkeep, that player simultaneously untaps each tapped artifact, creature, and land they control and taps each untapped artifact, creature, and land they controls.

 Sanity Grinding UUU
 ---------------